-In the drawn map, which wraps the stars three times around earth (in this study only two wraps are shown) Hercules now occurs above Orion; and because of their similar shapes the two constellations appear to be twins.
+In the drawn map, which wraps the stars three times around earth (only two wraps are shown here) Hercules now occurs above Orion; and because of their similar shapes the two constellations appear to be twins.
 The presence of a second set of “twins” appears on the other side of the world, with Pegasus (partially drawn over South America) and Leo over the Caribbean/Atlantic Ocean.
 Hercules is located under Taurus, thus creating an image similar to the Minotaur.

 In the next step a comparison is now made with ancient paleolithic artwork.

 With respect to astronomical observations, Michael Rappenglueck (8), was the first to interpret a drawing at Lascaux to be a representation of the Summer Triangle.
 This is achieved by using the three eyes drawn in the birdman, the bird standing on a line, and the bull feature.

 If the analysis of Michael Rappenglueck is correct, the artwork in Lascaux would date the earliest astronomical observations of the Cygnus star pattern in Europe to circa 14,000 to 11,000 BC.

 Upon studying Michael Rappenglueck claim of a Summer Triangle link one feature becomes apparent that suggests the interpretation might not be correct.
 Directly below the feet of the birdman, is a short line.
 This line has been interpreted to be weapon of some type.
 But at first glance it appears to represent the constellation Vulpecula.